-On receipt of a TPC command in the HS-SCCH, the UE shall adjust the HS-SICH transmit power according to the power control step size specified by higher layers.
+On receipt of a TPC command in the HS-SCCH or HS-PDSCH, the UE shall adjust the HS-SICH transmit power according to the power control step size specified by higher layers.
 An example of SIR based UL power control is given in annex A5.

 - i.
 However, for the first HS-SICH transmission following the first detected HS-SCCH transmission, the UE shall use open loop power control to set the HS-SICH transmit power for that transmission.
-In this case, the transmission power for HS-SICH is set by higher layers based on open loop power control as described in [15] - ii.
-When the transmission interval of HS-SICHs, which are in the same time slot, is less than a certain threshold which is signalled by higher layers, UE shall adjust the transmit power according to received TPC command during HS-SICH transmission pause based on transmission power of last instance.
+In this case, the transmission power for HS-SICH is set by higher layers based on open loop power control as described in [15]. - ii.
+When the transmission interval of HS-SICHs, which are in the same time slot, is less than a certain threshold, which is signalled by higher layers, UE shall adjust the transmit power according to received TPC command in HS-SCCH or HS-PDSCH during HS-SICH transmission pause based on transmission power of last instance.
+When receipt of TPC commands in HS-PDSCH and in HS-SCCH is in the same sub-frame, UE shall treat one single TPC command if they are identical and discard them if they are different.
 If indicated by higher layers, UE should take into account the pathloss compensation by means of beacon channel estimation in addition to the TPC command when calculating HS-SICH transmit power. - iii.
 When the transmission interval of HS-SICHs, which are in the same time slot, is equal or larger than a certain threshold, for the next instance of HS-SICH, UE shall use open loop power control described above for the initial transmission.